 On December 23, 2015, around half a million homes in the Ivano-Frankivsk region of Ukraine lost power in a blackout that lasted several hours.
 Initial reports from Ukrainian news outlets reported the cause was a "virus" spread by "hackers."
 The truth was far more sinister.
 The cybercriminal group involved hit electricity distribution companies with a Trojan called BlackEnergy that infects systems and runs malicious tasks, such as creating a backdoor, that gives attackers direct access to core system files to examine and see if the machine belongs to the company they are targeting.

 If this is confirmed, they may then drop a destructive payload, such as the Win32/KillDisk component, which overwrites valuable company files that have certain extensions and/or uses a plugin named dstr to delete system files and make the system unbootable.

 An infection by malware such as BlackEnergy on any vital infrastructure system has the potential to be catastrophic.
 Predictive and preventative mitigations are the only method to truly thwart the constant evolution of these threats and their ongoing attempts (both automated and human-controlled) to evade traditional controls.

 A note here: BlackEnergy is not a new threat framework.
 It is in fact almost a decade old, and upon direct inspection there are numerous signatures or hallmarks that are specific to any “BlackEnergy” artifact.
-Yet, we still see traditional (aka signature-based) AV/endpoint controls fail to protect against it.
+Yet, we still see traditional (aka signature-based) antivirus (AV) or endpoint controls fail to protect against it.
 We’ll touch on how Cylance’s mathematical approach excels in this area, but first let’s step back and review the history of BlackEnergy.

 History of BlackEnergy